 Curriculum Maps and Expectations

-A curriculum map set out the learning topics for the year, as well as key texts and trips which will be used to support learning.
-We have created both an overview and a more detailed map (except for EYFS).
+The curriculum map sets out the learning topics for the year, as well as key texts and trips which will be used to support learning.

 Curriculum - Subject Areas